jackocnr/intl-tel-input/README.md

 Note: any options that take country codes should be lower case [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes

 **autoFormat**
-Type: `Boolean` Default: `true` _(if you specify the utilsScript option)_
+Type: `Boolean` Default: `true`
 Format the number on each keypress according to the country-specific formatting rules.
-If enabled, this will prevent the user from entering invalid characters.
-Requires the utilsScript option.
+This will also prevent the user from entering invalid characters.
+Requires the utilsScript option for the formatting logic.

 **autoHideDialCode**
 Type: `Boolean` Default: `true`